 Update March 2017: Members will be aware that on two occasions AIDA has applied for Aireys Inlet and district to be included in the Mobile Black Spot Program.
 We are particularly concerned that in the peak bushfire hazard period when mobile phone communication is essential for receiving emergency notifications and when our resident population increases eight-fold, mobile phone reception can be inadequate.
-When we heard that we were unsuccessful with the latest application, we wrote to Senator Fiona Nash, Minister for Regional Communications, and our local member, Sarah Henderson MP.
+When we heard that we were unsuccessful with the latest application (under Round Two of the Program), we wrote to Senator Fiona Nash, Minister for Regional Communications, and our local member, Sarah Henderson MP.

 The reply from Senator Nash stated that Aireys Inlet ‘… will be given priority under round three.’
 However, she went on to write ‘It is expected that a competitive process to allocate round 3 funding will commence in this year.’
 The last sentence does not guarantee us priority.